Mansipakhale10/OfficeDocs-MicrosoftSearch/MicrosoftSearch/aem-sites-cloud-connector.md

 To create the connection for AEM Sites, click **Create** to publish your connection and index published web pages from your AEM Sites.

-For other settings, like Access Permissions, Data inclusion rules, Schema, Crawl frequency, etc., we set defaults based on what works best with AEM Sites data.
-You can see the default values below:
+For other settings, like Access Permissions, Data inclusion rules, Schema, Crawl frequency, etc., we set defaults based on what works best with data in Adobe Experience Manager Sites.
+The default value settings are as follows.

 |Page |Settings |Default values|
 |--- | ---- | --- |